Oral Cancer Screening: Understanding the Importance, Process, and Benefits

 Purpose of oral cancer screening

 Oral cancer is a severe disease affecting people of different ages and socioeconomic levels.
-With successful treatment dependent on a timely prognosis, routine examinations allow dentists to detect abnormal cells or growths early.
+Since early diagnosis is key to successful treatment, your dentist needs to check for abnormal cells during routine visits.

 Risk factors for oral cancer